-Rakuten’s businesses are made possible by a great number of people: our partners and employees involved in the development, supply and administration of products and services, but also customers, investors, local communities… Ensuring the human rights of all our stakeholders is a priority for our sustainable growth, and for the achievement of our corporate mission of contributing to society.
+Rakuten’s businesses are made possible by a great number of people: Our partners and employees involved in the development, supply and administration of products and services, but also customers, investors and local communities.
+Ensuring the human rights of all our stakeholders is a priority for our sustainable growth, and for the achievement of our corporate mission of contributing to society.

-In line with this belief, the Rakuten Group Human Rights Policy, part of the Rakuten Group Sustainability Policy, was adopted in 2019, listing important principles and rules for all employees to follow across operations.
-As part of the Policy implementation, Rakuten is conducting human rights due diligence in accordance with the procedures outlined in the United Nations Guiding Principles on Business and Human Rights (UNGP).
-Human rights due diligence is an ongoing risk management process to identify, prevent, mitigate and account for how companies address impacts on human rights.
+In line with this belief, the Rakuten Group Human Rights Policy, which is part of the Rakuten Group Sustainability Policy, was adopted in 2019, listing important principles and rules to follow across operations.
+As part of the Policy implementation, Rakuten conducts human rights due diligence in accordance with the procedures outlined in the United Nations Guiding Principles on Business and Human Rights (UNGP).
+Human rights due diligence is an ongoing risk management process to identify, prevent, mitigate and account for the ways in which companies address impacts on human rights.
 It includes four key steps: Identifying and assessing adverse impacts on human rights; taking measures to prevent and mitigate adverse impacts; tracking and verifying the effectiveness of those measures; and disclosing and communicating information.

 Identify: Human Rights Impact Assessment

 Following the adoption of the Rakuten Group Human Rights Policy, a new human rights impact assessment was launched in 2020, as part of our due diligence process.
-This assessment, led in collaboration with external experts with cross-industry experience, is a preliminary study aimed at grasping the overall human rights risks relevant to Rakuten’s operations, business activities, products and services, and identifying human rights issues to be addressed as priority.
-As a result, eight issues have been identified as Rakuten Group’s salient human rights issues which need to be addressed urgently as priority.
-While the result will continue to be refined through regular reviews including stakeholder surveys, these findings are important insights to clarify areas of further investigations required, and short-term risk mitigation measures to be taken such as employee training and governance improvements.
+This impact assessment, led in collaboration with external experts with cross-industry experience, is a preliminary study aimed at understanding the overall human rights risks relevant to Rakuten’s operations, business activities, products and services, and identifying human rights issues to be addressed as priority.
+As a result, eight issues have been identified as Rakuten Group’s salient human rights issues.
+While this result will continue to be refined through regular reviews, these findings provide important insight and help to clarify which areas require further investigation.
+They also identify short-term risk mitigation measures to be taken — such as employee training and governance improvements.

-Foster fair, healthy working conditions for all Rakuten’s supplier employees.
-This includes workers’ rights to time off, reasonable working hours, fair wages, freedom of association and collective bargaining, and protection of employees’ privacy.
-This applies to all employees and contractors working in Rakuten’s supply chain.
+Foster fair, healthy working conditions for the employees of all Rakuten’s suppliers.
+This includes workers’ rights to time off, reasonable working hours, fair wages, freedom of association and collective bargaining, and protection of privacy.
+This applies to all employees of suppliers and contractors that do business with Rakuten.

-Practices that can be considered as indicators of forced or compulsory labor include confinement of workers to the workplace or a limited area; debt bondage; withholding of wages or excessive wage reduction that violates previously made agreements; retention of passports and identity documents; forced overtime.
+Practices that are considered as forced or compulsory labor include confinement of workers to the workplace or a limited area, debt bondage, withholding of wages or excessive wage reduction that violates previously made agreements, retention of passports and identity documents, and forced overtime.

 The right to privacy is guaranteed by Article 12 of the Universal Declaration of Human Rights which states, “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honor and reputation.”

-The design and use of technologies such as artificial intelligence (AI) such as algorithmic decision-making and facial recognition, cloud and network services, and big data analytics have been documented to have an impact on individuals’ rights to non-discrimination in several ways.
+The design and use of technologies, including the use of artificial intelligence (AI) such as algorithmic decision-making and facial recognition, cloud and network services, and big data analytics, can affect individuals’ rights to non-discrimination in several ways.

 Everyone has the right to remedy when their rights have been violated.
 Where companies identify that they have caused or contributed to adverse human rights impacts, they should provide for or cooperate in their remediation through legitimate processes, whether through the company’s own operational level grievance mechanisms or through cooperation with independent non-judicial grievance mechanisms.